Select your language

 We use Lean principles and solutions to improve a Lego manufacturing process.

-The game was developed by John Bicheno at the Lean Enterprise Research Center and further developed by Joakim Hillberg at Revere in Sweden.
+The game was developed by John Bicheno at the Lean Enterprise Research Centre at Cardiff Business School, and later refined by Joakim Hillberg at Revere in Sweden.

-Companies, universities and consultants from several countries use this game to provide practical experience and understanding of Lean principles.
+The game is used in multiple countries by companies, universities, and consultants to build practical experience and understanding of Lean principles.

 Practical information